This information is for you if you are considering treatment for symptoms of the menopause.

 HRT may still be an option for you and you should discuss this with your healthcare professional, who may seek advice or refer you to a menopause specialist.

 HRT should not affect your blood sugar control.
-If you are diabetic or have very high blood pressure, your healthcare professional may consult with a specialist before prescribing HRT.
+If you have diabetes or high blood pressure, your healthcare professional may consult with a specialist before prescribing HRT.

 It is not known whether HRT affects the development of dementia.

 HRT does not provide contraception.
-You need to continue using contraception for 1 year after your last period if this happens after the age of 50 years.
-If your last period happens before you are 50 years of age then you need to continue using contraception for 2 years.
+If your last period happens over the age of 50, you will need to keep using contraception for 1 year.
+If your last period happens before the age of 50, you will need to keep using contraception for 2 years.

-You should have a review appointment with your healthcare professional after 3 months of starting or changing HRT, and then yearly thereafter if all remains well.
+You should have a review appointment with your healthcare professional after 3 months of starting HRT.
+If you are not having any issues, you should have a yearly appointment thereafter.

-You may notice some vaginal bleeding in the first 3 months of starting or changing HRT, but if you experience any bleeding after 3 months then you should see your healthcare professional straight away.
+You may notice some vaginal bleeding in the first 6 months of starting HRT.
+If you experience any unexpected bleeding after 6 months then you should see your healthcare professional straight away.

 There are no set time limits for how long you can be on HRT.
 The benefits and risks of taking HRT will depend on your individual situation, and your healthcare professional should discuss these with you.